Her life

 A family album

-Toby wrote constantly, and quickly, in her nineties.
+Her photographs and her own writing, woven together.
 Her spelling is kept exactly as she left it — it is part of her voice.

 About my son Soren